datasapiens/qa-webapp/e2e/README.md

 - Fixtures:
     All test data has been stored inside fixtures folder.
 This is a recommended practice encouraged by cypress and, allows effective capture of test data in our main test suite file.

 - integration:
-    The integration folder consists of our main test script file.
+    The integration folder consists of our main test script file. `budget-app.spec.js` is the main test suite file which governs the entire automated test of this particular app.

 - plugins:
     The plugins folder contains a js file where we need to declare any plugins that we might use for testing purpose.
 In our case, a plugin has been used to log messages in headless mode.

 - support:
     Here is where all the magic happens.
 Cypress basically allows developers to create custom commands and there commands are declared in a commands.js file.
 Here in our case too, we have made use to multiple custom commands and used those re-usable commands in the test.

 - cypress.json:
     This is a cypress configuration file where we include items required to configure cypress behaviour.